MBuenaventura-Test/FF-Rules/README.md

 	- Ten (10) points are awarded for correctly predicting the 3rd place driver.

 2) A single driver chosen for multiple podium positions will contribute only once towards your overall points.

-## 3. Contact Us

-For inquiries or assistance, please feel free to contact us at [help@formulafantasy.net](mailto:help@formulafantasy.net).